mozaik-association/mozaik/docs/6Event_module.md

 The module allows you to add questions in the "questions" tab that participants can or must answer.
 Answers can be free text, multiple choice or a tickbox.

+LA PARTIE QUI EXPLIQUE COMMENT ON EXPLOITE LES INLVOLEMENTS ET INTEREST N'EST PAS CLAIRE DU TOUT.
+IL FAUT MIEUX EXPLIQUER CETTE PARTIE-LA

 !!! abstract "The goal of the questions"

-    In addition to the simple fact of asking questions to the participants of the event.
-Mozaik allows to really collect reusable information about the participants.
+    In addition to the simple fact of asking questions to the participants of the event, Mozaik allows to really collect reusable information about the participants.

     For the selected answers and tickboxes, it is possible to add a participation category and thesaurus therms depending on the answer chosen by the participant.
 This information will be displayed on the contact's form.
     !!! example